The Accountancy Licensing Library

 Initial License.
 Applicants who have passed the Uniform CPA Examination in Puerto Rico and are not licensed to practice public accounting in any jurisdiction may apply for an Initial License in Puerto Rico.

-Note: Applicants who have passed the Uniform CPA Examination in a jurisdiction other than Puerto Rico and are not licensed in any jurisdiction must submit official transcripts to the Puerto Rico Board and have the exam scores transferred as well.
-The Puerto Rico Board will review the case and determine whether the Applicant is eligible for a license in Puerto Rico or if he/she must obtain the license in the original jurisdiction first.
+Note: Applicants who have passed the Uniform CPA Examination in a jurisdiction other than Puerto Rico and are not licensed in any jurisdiction must submit official transcripts to the Puerto Rico Board of Accountancy and have the exam scores transferred as well.
+The Puerto Rico Board of Accountancy will review the case and determine whether the Applicant is eligible for a license in Puerto Rico or if he/she must obtain the license in the original jurisdiction first.

 Click Initial Licensure in the menu bar at the top of this page for additional information.